Khovanov homotopy type, Burnside category, and products: The Khovanov homotopy type

 \section{The Khovanov homotopy type}

 We pause briefly to review where we stand.
-We have introduced a special kind of flow categories, cubical flow categories (\Section{cubical}), and shown that the data of a cubical flow category is equivalent to a strictly unitary $2$-functor from the cube $\CCat{n}$ to the Burnside $2$-category (\Section{realize-functor}).
-Given a cubical flow category (or functor from the cube to the Burnside category) we have four ways of realizing the functor as a spectrum: \begin{itemize} \item The original Cohen-Jones-Segal realization (\Section{flow-cat}). \item The cubical realization, a modification of the Cohen-Jones-Segal construction taking into account the map to the cube (\Section{cubical-realize}). \item Thickening the diagram, producing a canonical diagram in spectra, and taking the homotopy mapping cone (\Section{realize-functor}). \item Using the ``little box'' construction to produce a homotopy coherent cube in spectra, and then taking the homotopy mapping cone (\Section{coherent-box-maps}). \end{itemize} Moreover, Theorems~\ref{thm:cubical-CJS-realization},~\ref{thm:smaller-diag}, and~\ref{thm:box-equals-cubical} together imply that, up to stable homotopy equivalence, these realizations all agree.
+We have introduced a special kind of flow categories, cubical flow categories (\Section{cubical}), and shown that the data of a cubical flow category is equivalent to a strictly unitary, lax $2$-functor from the cube $\CCat{n}$ to the Burnside $2$-category (\Section{realize-functor}).
+Given a cubical flow category (or functor from the cube to the Burnside category) we have four ways of realizing the functor as a spectrum: \begin{itemize} \item The original Cohen-Jones-Segal realization (\Section{flow-cat}). \item The cubical realization, a modification of the Cohen-Jones-Segal construction taking into account the map to the cube (\Section{cubical-realize}). \item Thickening the diagram, producing a canonical diagram in spectra, and taking the iterated mapping cone (\Section{realize-functor}). \item Using the ``little box'' construction to produce a homotopy coherent cube in spectra, and then taking the iterated mapping cone (\Section{coherent-box-maps}). \end{itemize} Moreover, Theorems~\ref{thm:cubical-CJS-realization},~\ref{thm:smaller-diag}, and~\ref{thm:box-equals-cubical} together imply that, up to stable homotopy equivalence, these realizations all agree.

-For the rest of the paper, we turn to a particular cubical flow category: the Khovanov flow category constructed in~\cite{RS-khovanov} (see also \Section{khovanov-basic} and Examples~\ref{exam:KhFlowCat},~\ref{exam:KhFunc}).
-Given a link diagram $K$, let $\KhFunc(K)\co\CCat{n}\to\BurnsideCat$ be the Khovanov functor constructed in \Example{KhFunc}.
-(A more direct description of $\KhFunc(K)$ was given by Hu-Kriz-Kriz~\cite{HKK-Kh-htpy}; see \Section{two-functors-same}.)
-Let $\KhSpace(K)$ be the result of applying \Construction{realize-functor} to $\KhFunc(K)$ (though, up to stable homotopy equivalence, this is the same as applying any of the other three realization constructions).
-Similar constructions can be carried out for the reduced Khovanov flow category, from~\cite[Section 8]{RS-khovanov}; let $\rKhFunc(K)\co\CCat{n}\to\BurnsideCat$ be the corresponding functor and $\rKhSpace(K)$ the corresponding space.
+For the rest of the paper, we turn to a particular cubical flow category: the Khovanov flow category constructed in~\cite{RS-khovanov} (see also \Section{khovanov-basic} and Examples~\ref{exam:KhFlowCat} and~\ref{exam:KhFunc}). \begin{definition} Given an oriented link diagram $K$, let $\KhFunc(K)\co\CCat{n}\to\BurnsideCat$ be the Khovanov functor constructed in \Example{KhFunc}.
+Let $\Realize{\KhFunc(K)}$ be the result of applying \Construction{realize-functor} to $\KhFunc(K)$ and let $\KhSpace(K)=\Sigma^{-n_-}\Realize{\KhFunc(K)}$, where $n_-$ is the number of negative crossings in $K$. \end{definition} Theorems~\ref{thm:cubical-CJS-realization},~\ref{thm:smaller-diag}, and~\ref{thm:box-equals-cubical} imply that, up to stable homotopy equivalence, $\KhSpace(K)$ is the same as applying any of the other three realization constructions to $\KhFunc(K)$.
+A more direct description of $\KhFunc(K)$ was given by Hu-Kriz-Kriz~\cite{HKK-Kh-htpy}; see \Section{two-functors-same}.